 Research Computing at CU Boulder consists of a small group of computational scientists, high-performance computing specialists, and system administrators with the mission to provide leadership in developing, deploying, and operating an integrated cyberinfrastructure.
-This cyberinfrastructure consists of high-performance computing, storage, and high speed networking that supports research, collaboration and discovery.
+This cyberinfrastructure consists of high-performance computing, on-premise and commerical cloud computing, storage, and high speed networking that supports research, collaboration and discovery.
 Research Computing contributes to the educational mission of the university by providing training workshops and consultation services for cyberinfrastructure related topics.

 - Research Computing operates the joint RMACC Summit supercomputer, funded by NSF under Grant No. AC- 1532236.
 The system has peak performance of over 400 TFLOPS.
 The 472 general compute nodes each have 24 cores aboard Intel Haswell CPUs, 128 GB of RAM and a local SSD.
 Additionally, the system has 11 GPU nodes with two NVIDIA K80 GPUs each, 5 high-memory nodes with ~2TiB of main memory, and 20 Xeon Phi (“Knight’s Landing”) nodes each with 68 real cores supporting 272 threads.
 All nodes are connected through a high-performance network based on Intel Omni-Path with a bandwidth of 100 Gb/s and a latency of 0.4 microseconds.
 A 1.2 PB high-performance IBM GPFS file system is provided.
 This system is available to CU-Boulder and Colorado State University researchers and collaborators, and 10% of cycles are provided to members of the Rocky Mountain Advanced Computing Consortium.

-- The Research Computing Condo Computing service offers researchers the opportunity to purchase and own compute nodes that are operated as part of a cluster, named “Blanca.”
+- Research Computing offers a condo computing service that enables researchers to purchase and own compute nodes that are operated as part of a cluster, named “Blanca.”
 The aggregate cluster is made available to all condo partners while maintaining priority for the owner of each node.

 - Research Computing provides a 3d-accelerated virtual desktop environment for real-time visualization and rendering using EnginFrame and DCV.
 This environment is powered by two visualization nodes, each equipped with 2x AMD EPYC 7402 24-core processors, 256GiB memory, and 2x Nvidia Quadro RTX 8000 GPU accelerators.
 Each accelerator is itself equipped with 48 GiB of high-speed GDDR6 memory.